Irreq/liminal-engine/README.md

 5. Probing a point far away is practically impossible and almost meaningless because you are probably more interested in knowing what the point is, not where it is located.

+## Usage
+You can try out a demo with pygame:

+    python3 demo.py

+The effect can be broken by reducing the darkness created by the `utils.py` file but it is recomended to have darkness in order to reduce calculations.